-Lily of the valley, scientifically referred to as Convallaria majalis, is a beautiful plant with a delightful scent.
+Lily of the Valley, scientifically referred to as Convallaria majalis, is a beautiful plant with a bell-shaped flower and a delightful scent.
 It’s nice to have in your garden, but it gets annoying when it spreads and takes over what’s near.

 The rhizomes can grow and spread to cover larger areas.
 They can even invade your neighbors’ gardens.
 So, it’s good to know how to get rid of the lily of the valley when the situation calls for it.

 Lily-of-the-valley is a perennial that does well in partial to full shade.
 It spreads rapidly, forming a thick, dense ground cover.
 Nevertheless, it can also be grown in indirect sunshine or partial shade.

 How to Get Rid of Lily of the Valley?

 Digging up the lilies and smothering their roots are effective organic ways to eliminate the valley’s lilies.

 If you want a faster approach, using a herbicide is your best choice.
 Using chemicals is an easier way to get rid of the lily of the valley, but not the safest.

 Two Ways to Remove Lily of the Valley